 - The teams manually prepared death/birth certificates.

 - The disruption caused delays in hospital operations and hence queues at the hospital grew even longer and more chaotic.

 - Poor and sick from remote areas suffered the most.

 - The cyberattack managed to cripple AIIMS Delhi’s operations for nearly two weeks.

 The AIIMS cyber-attack is a wake-up call for India’s cyber security.
 Government and business leaders must rethink cybersecurity preparedness.
 Attackers use more sophisticated methods.
 Who will assist privately run organizations?

 Progressive Infotech works with your organization to identify vulnerabilities.
 We can develop a resilient IT security strategy to secure your business operation.
 A Next Gen SIEM Driven 24×7 Security Operations Center drives our cybersecurity services and support and simultaneously detect, respond and remediate in case of a cyber-attack.

 References:*NIC: National Informatics Centre (NIC) under the Ministry of Electronics and Information Technology (MeitY) is the technology partner of the Government of India.
 NIC provides technology-driven solutions to Central and State Governments*CERT-In: The Jurisdiction of Information Technology Rules, 2013 assigns CERT-In as the mandatory reporting agency for Indian data centers, service providers, and intermediaries.

 Note: These deductions are drawn from the data and information we have accumulated from publicly accessible sources as of February 2nd, 2023.
-Although initial deductions have been made, these may be subject to change as new information emerges.
-As the breach is still under investigation by CERT-in, the conclusions drawn may differ from the current understanding once the investigation results are made public.
+While initial deductions have been made, the possibility of changes exists as new information emerges.
+CERT-in is currently investigating the breach, and the conclusions drawn may differ from the current understanding once the investigation results become public.